 We checked some other iridium, platinum, and copper spark plugs also.
 They did not make it into the best 5 spark plugs list, but they are a great option if you don’t want to go for the expensive ones, or if your car uses a different model.

-One of the best spark plugs ever made, the 6619 was a masterpiece from NGK.
+One of the top 10 spark plugs, the 6619 was a masterpiece from NGK.
 It ruled the amazon bestseller ranks for a long time due to its fine wire design.
 It has been ten years since its initial release, and yet it is still one of the best iridium spark plugs we can get on the market.

 It comes in a pack of 6 and the costs are well justified by its performance.
 The NGK 6619 was proven to perform much better than the OEM ones, and that is one of the main reasons why it became so popular.